 Autoguiding: QHY-5L-II-M attached to an Agena 50mm Guide Scope with Helical Focuser

-Post Processing: Deep Sky Stacker, Photoshop, Astronomy Tools, Lightroom, GE.
+Post Processing: Deep Sky Stacker, Photoshop, Gradient Exterminator, Astronomy Tools.